Why the lip filler standard is too much

 Bruising

 Bruising occurs when blood vessels are broken or punctured by the needle.
-A little bit of bruising is common but severe bruising can be a sign of poorly injected filler.
+A little bit of bruising is common but severe bruising or change in the colour of the skin may signify a vascular occlusion.

 Necrosis